mofoshow/Trello-Board-Clone/README.md

 # React, Redux & Sass Trello Board Clone

 A basic Trello board in which you can add your own lists and tickets.
-This project is a work in progress and so far the board view with multiple lists is implimented.
+This project is a work in progress.

+Current features:
+Ability to create multiple lists.
+Ability to create multiple tickets within individual lists.
+Drag and drop tickets from one list to another.

 Soon to be implimented:
-React Router,
+React Router to allow multiple boards,
 Local Storage Implimentation